 BWTL has been researching and looking for symbols and codes used in today’s society be it secret signs or symbols used by groups (i.e. street gangs, drug dealers, human traffickers) who go to great lengths in keeping their operations and secrets out of the public eye.
-Or, not so secret (i.e NA, AA).
-The point is to start documenting and inscribing them as a type of public awareness project as well as a way to compare and contrast the differences in life from history and now.
+The goal being to document, and inscribe the symbols as a type of public awareness project as a way to compare and contrast the differences in life from history and now.

 Hoboglyphs is a fascinating system of symbols understood only by the hobo community back during the Depression era.
 They would inscribe these symbols using chalk or coal as a way to leave or send a message for the next hobo.
 Their code features elements like circles, arrows, and more that made up the directional symbols.
 Hash marks usually meant danger, but many of the signs were cryptic and nearly impossible to understand outside of the hobo community.
 One example is the symbol for a courthouse nearby; a curly line inside a circle.

 The pics below are of BWTL artists working together and learning how to inscribe”hoboglyphs” together with people who are unhoused and residing at Resources for Human Development”s CHOC (Coordinated Homeless Outreach Center) in Norristown, PA.
 CHOC shelter in Montgomery County, PA has since closed.

 Hobos have played a big part in the history of America – one that’s often ignored.
 They were the nomadic workers who roamed the country at the start of the 20th century and through the Great Depression, taking work wherever they could and never spending too long in any one place.
 In their extensive travels, hobos learned to leave notes for each other, giving information on the best places to camp or find a meal, or dangers that lay ahead.
 This unique Hobo Code was known to the brotherhood of freight train riders and used by all to keep the community of traveling workers safe, fed and in work.